osmosis-labs/docs/docs/beaker/config/global.md

 * **`gas_adjustment`** : f64

    >
-   > Adjusting `gas_limit` from simulated gas as a safety factor to make sure gas_limit is enought for the tx.
+   > Adjusting `gas_limit` from simulated gas as a safety factor to make sure gas_limit is enough for the tx.
    > When user doesn't specify `gas_limit`, `gas_limit = simulated_gas * gas_adjustment`,
    > while `simulated_gas` is simulated gas consumption for the tx.
    >